QtLab/DRDSP/readme.md

 Examples are provided in `examples/`.

 * `examples/rossler/` -- The Rossler system.
+3-dimensional state space.
 * `examples/pendulum/` -- A double pendulum with friction and external forcing.
+5-dimensional non-Euclidean state space.
-* `examples/brusselator/` -- The Brusselator PDE on a 2D physical space with a 64x64 discretization.
+* `examples/brusselator/` -- The Brusselator PDE on a 2D physical space.
 * `examples/kuramoto/` -- The Kuramoto model.
 Coupled oscillators with external forcing.
+* `examples/goodfellow/` -- A network of nonlinear oscillators.
+* `examples/dynamo/` -- A very complicated discretized PDE, with a 13120-dimensional state space.

 Extra Features
 --------------